madprops/airc/README.md

 `autorespond`: Probability % to talk by itself.
 From 0 to 100.

+If set to 0 it will never autorespond.

 ---

 `autorespond_prompts`: This is a list of prompts autorespond can use.